23 June 2020

 He received a civil list pension of £120 in 1896, and died at Ivy House, Walmer, on 9 February 1902.
 His ashes were buried after cremation at Long Cross, Chertsey.
 Cox married Emily Maria Stirling in 1850.
 They were the parents of five sons and two daughters.

-However, his two-volume biography is the most valuable source for the life of Colenso and includes a large number of letters from the bishop that it contains.
+However, his two-volume biography is the most valuable source for the life of Colenso and includes a large number of letters from the bishop.
 A new edition was published by the Cambridge University Press in 2011.

 When George William Cox died in 1902, his eldest surviving son, Edmund Charles Cox, was the district superintendent of police at Poona.
 He too claimed the right to the title of baronet and petitioned the committee of the Privy Council for recognition as the next Dunmanway baronet.